 \end{thm}

-To formulate the above theorem, in terms of operads, we recall the notion of proendmorphism operad from \cite{M6}.
+To formulate the above theorem, in terms of operads, we recall the notion of proendomorphism operad from \cite{M6}.
 Let $C$ be a small $\C$-linear category.
-Then, the proendmorphism operad is the sequence
+Then, the proendomorphism operad is the sequence

 with the composition is defined by the coend of functors, $\int_C$ (for the definition and properties of coends see \cite{Mac}),